Mike May (skier): Restoration of sight

 In 2003, three years after May's eye operation, the results were mixed.
-In terms of challenges, May reported being unable to grasp three-dimensional vision and to recognize members of his family by their faces alone.
+May was unable to grasp three-dimensional vision or recognize members of his family by their faces alone.

-The effect of visual loss affects the development of the visual cortex of the brain—the visual impairment causes the occipital lobe to lose its sensitivity in perceiving spatial processing.
-Siu and Morley (2008) proposed that following seven days of visual deprivation, a potential decrease in vision may occur.
+Siu and Morley (2008) propose that following seven days of visual deprivation, a potential decrease in vision may occur.
 They also found an increasing degree of visual impairment following thirty-day and 120-day periods of deprivation.
 The Siu and Morley study suggests that the function of the brain is dependent upon visual input.
+The effect of visual loss affects the development of the visual cortex of the brain—the visual impairment causes the occipital lobe to lose its sensitivity in perceiving spatial processing.

-May lost his eyesight at the age of three when his vision was not fully developed; he was not yet able to distinguish shapes, drawings, or images clearly.
-Consequently, it was anticipated that he would experience difficulty describing the outside world in comparison to a normal-sighted person.
-For example, it would be difficult for May to differentiate between complex shapes, dimensions, and the orientation of objects.
+May lost his eyesight at the age of three when his vision was not fully developed; he was unable yet to distinguish shapes, drawings, or images clearly.
+Consequently, it was anticipated that he would experience difficulty describing the outside world in comparison to a normal-sighted person, for example, it would be difficult for May to differentiate between complex shapes, dimensions, and the orientation of objects.
 Hannan (2006) hypothesized that the temporal visual cortex uses prior memory and experiences to make sense of shapes, colors, and forms.
 Hannan proposed that the long-term effect of blindness in the visual cortex is an inability to recognize spatial cues.

-At three years of age, May's vision had not reached the acuity of an adult; as a consequence, his brain was still not completely exposed to the full extent of clarity in relation to the images and light of the environment.
-Such impairment led to difficulties with regard to normal daily life.
-Cohen et al. (1997) suggested that early blindness causes the poor development of the visual cortex, with a resulting decrease in somatosensory development.
-Cohen's study proposed that May's long term blindness affects his ability to distinguish between faces of males and females, and to recognize pictures and images.
-In spite of the surgery on May's right eye, his newly regained vision is not fully recovered after forty years of blindness.
+Cohen et al. (1997) suggest that early blindness causes poor development of the visual cortex, with a resulting decrease in somatosensory development.
+Cohen's study proposes that May's long term blindness affects his ability to distinguish between faces of males and females, and to recognize pictures and images.
+In spite of the surgery on May's right eye, his regained vision is not fully recovered after forty years of blindness.
 Thinus-Blanc and Gaunet (1997) suggest that people who are blind early in life show a limited ability in the area of spatial representation.
-The impairment of May's visual cortex, due to the loss of his vision at a very early age, resulted in visual cortex cells that are not accustomed to the stimuli in his surroundings.
+May's early blindness resulted in visual cortex cells unaccustomed to the new stimuli in his surroundings.

-However, Cohen et al. (1997) have proposed that, during their early years, blinded subjects develop a strong inclination for tactile discrimination tasks.
-Similarly, May has developed very precise senses of hearing and touch.
+Cohen et al. (1997) propose that, during their early years, blinded subjects develop a strong inclination for tactile discrimination tasks.
+May has developed very precise senses of hearing and touch.

+Personal life

+May and his ex-wife, Jennifer, had two sons, Carson and Wyndham.
+Carson died while skiing, likely due to an avalanche, in January 2016.